magento/devdocs/src/guides/v2.4/graphql/queries/gift-registry-type-search.md

 ee_only: true
 ---

 The `giftRegistryTypeSearch` query returns a list of gift registries that match the specified registrant name and, optionally, registry type ID.
+Use the [`giftRegistryTypes` query]({{page.baseurl}}/graphql/queries/gift-registry-types.html) to return list of registry type IDs.

 ## Syntax